Regatta Sanctioning

 RCA delegates the sanctioning of all rowing events to the Provincial Rowing Associations (PRA).
 Events designated as National Regattas are sanctioned by both the PRA and RCA in a two-step process.
 Row Ontario is responsible for sanctioning all rowing events in Ontario.

-As of 2019, events can be posted on RegattaCentral prior to sanction being approved to assist in promoting the event.
+Events can be posted on RegattaCentral, prior to sanction being approved, to assist in promoting the event.
 However, all rowing events must be sanctioned before opening registration for entries.
-It is recommended that Event Sanction Applications be submitted at least six weeks prior to the event to fulfill the guidelines in the RCA Rules of Racing, allow time for the Sanctions Officer and Sanctions Committee to review the application and for the Chief Umpire to recruit umpires for the event.
+It is recommended that Event Sanction Applications be submitted at least six weeks prior to the event to fulfill the guidelines in the RCA Rules of Racing, allow time for the Sanctions Officer and Sanctions Committee to review the application, and for the Chief Umpire to recruit umpires for the event.

 Procedures for Submitting an Event Sanction Application

-1. Contact umpires@rowontario.ca for a Chief Umpires list, then contact a Chief Umpire to confirm involvement in your regatta.
-In Ontario, the Local Organizing Committee is responsible for confirming a Chief Umpire prior to submitting the Event Sanction Application.
+- In Ontario, the Local Organizing Committee is responsible for confirming a Chief Umpire prior to submitting the Event Sanction Application.
 Event Sanction Applications will not be approved without a confirmed Chief Umpire.
+If you are looking for a Chief Umpire, review the list of Chief Umpires, and contact umpires@rowontario.ca to request a Chief Umpire’s email.

 Sanctioning Documents